danbz/aesthetic-programming/source/bibliography.md

 - Williams, Raymond. *Keywords: A Vocabulary of Culture and Society*.
 London: Fontana, 1983.
 - Witt, Steve.
 “Chinese Characters as Ancient "Emoji”, *Glocal Notes*, 2015. <https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/>.
 - Wing, Jeannette M..
 "Computational Thinking," *Commun.
 ACM* 49, no. 3 (March 2006): 33–35.
+- Zuboff, Shoshana. *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
+New York: PublicAffairs, 2019.
-- Zuboff, Shoshana.
+- ———.
 “Surveillance Capitalism.”
 VPRO Documentary. <https://youtu.be/hIXhnWUmMvw>.